 For anyone that suspects they have bed bugs at home, using bed bug traps can be a relatively inexpensive way to confirm or deny those suspicions.

 There are several types of bed bug traps that can be purchased in stores or online.
-In this article, we’ll talk about bed bug traps, do they really work, and introduce the 4 most common types of traps used to detect and monitor bed bugs at home.
+In this article, we’ll introduce the 4 most common types of traps used to detect and monitor bed bugs at home.

 You can also make your own at home, although we don’t recommend doing this, since homemade traps aren’t as reliable and may instead give your bed bug infestation time to spread.